BoDonkey/tribal-drum-game/Resources & Crafting/enhancement-methods.md

 - **Example Enhancement**: A summer-aligned tool that works with double efficiency in Summer region but requires special care in Winter

 #### Spirit Blessing Ritual
-- **Primary Effect**: Connects item to specific type of spirit or haldi
+- **Primary Effect**: Connects item to specific type of spirit or veridian
 - **Key Components**: Offerings preferred by target spirit type
 - **Ideal Timing**: When target spirits are most active
 - **Outcome**: Spirit occasionally assists when item is used